≡ ▼

 Invalid Dates and Other Gotchas

-Invalid Dates: L_SCURVE will filter out any rows with dates that are text or blank, or if the end date is less than the start date.
+Invalid Dates: SCURVE will filter out any rows with dates that are text or blank, or if the end date is less than the start date.
 Dates must be valid numeric date values >0.
 You won't be warned about invalid dates, so make sure your inputs are valid.

 No Date-Time Values: The NETWORKDAYS.INTL function does not work with datetime values (or rather it will truncate all time information), so use only dates, not datetime values.

 Avoid including summary tasks: Be careful to avoid including summary tasks that include subtotals, or values may be counted twice.
 You may need to first remove rows that contain subtotals.
-L_SCURVE cannot tell whether a value is a subtotal or not.
+SCURVE cannot tell whether a value is a subtotal or not.

 Lambda Formula

-This code for using L_SCURVE in Excel is provided under the License as part of the LAMBDA Library, but to use just this function, you may copy the following code directly into your spreadsheet.
+This code for using SCURVE in Excel is provided under the License as part of the LAMBDA Library, but to use just this function, you may copy the following code directly into your spreadsheet.

 Code for AFE Workbook Module (Excel Labs Add-in)